ZJZAC/awesome-deep-model-IP-protection/README.md

 [Tips]
 - `Specific or General, which is better for DNN watermarking or other techniques`
 - `Similar to backdooring, what are the remaining techniques for us to leverage with positive purpose?`
+- `external features may be robust to extraction attack, but prone to inference attack?`
+- `white-box watermarking method is inherently fragile to model extraction attack`